-Camp Mingei: Craft Camp for Grown-Ups is a three-day experience designed for those who carry a lifelong curiosity for the handmade.
+Camp Mingei: Craft Camp for Grown-Ups is an experience designed for those who carry a lifelong curiosity for the handmade.
 Moving beyond the nostalgia of the traditional summer camp, this retreat offers an exploration of craft, utility, and artistry behind the Museum’s exhibitions.

 Registration includes a daily light breakfast and coffee, an intimate curator-led tour, and all the specialized materials and instruction needed for each workshop.